-- Place your education section after the headline/summary section if it is recent and relevant, after the experience section if your stronger qualification is employment experience. - List the most current degree/school attended first and proceed in reverse chronological order. - Include the following information for each educational item: the name of the school, the school's location, your graduation date or anticipated graduation date, the degree earned (and major if appropriate). - DO NOT include high school if you are in college unless your high school work was outstanding or unique (such as if you were valedictorian, won a special scholarship or award, or went to a trade/technology/arts high school). - Include trainings and certifications (e.g. first aid certifications, sales seminars, writing groups). - Develop this section by adding educational accomplishments:
+Place your education section after the headline/summary section if it is recent and relevant or after the experience section if your stronger qualification is more recent employment experience.

+List the most current degree/school attended first and proceed in reverse chronological order.
+Include the following information for each educational item:

+- · The name of the school - · The school's location - · Your graduation date or anticipated graduation date - The credential earned or being pursued (and major if appropriate)

+DO NOT include high school if you are in college unless your high school work was outstanding or unique (such as if you were valedictorian, won a special scholarship or award, or went to a trade/technology/arts high school).
+A good example would be to include high school athletics if you're applying for a job as a sports coach or trainer.

+Include trainings and certifications (e.g. first aid certifications, sales seminars, writing groups) at the end of the education section.

+Further develop the education section by adding accomplishments:

-- Relevant courses (if they prepared you for the job) - Special accomplishments (conferences, special papers/projects, clubs, offices held, service to the school) - Awards and scholarships (could also be separate section Honours)
+- Relevant courses (if they prepared you for the job) - Special accomplishments (conferences, special papers/ projects, clubs, offices held, service to the school) - Awards and scholarships (could also be separate section)

-Employment Experience
+Employment experience